-That’s where a workout app like Fitbod can fit in.
+That’s where a good workout app can fit in.
 In some ways, it’s like a trainer in your phone.
 It won’t teach you how to perform each exercise properly.
-But it can customise your program (to some extent).
-And update it as you get in better shape.
+But it can customise your program, and update it as you get in better shape.

-You want results (build muscle, burn fat, transform your body & more)
+Build muscle, burn fat, and transform your body